-Raquel Wilson is Co-Founder and Managing Partner at Future Narratives, a strategy advisory working with extraordinary thinkers to shape the ideas, innovations and interactions driving inclusive growth across Africa.
+Raquel Wilson is Managing Partner of Future Narratives, a strategy advisory working with extraordinary thinkers to shape the ideas, innovations and interactions driving inclusive growth across Africa.

 A serial entrepreneur, Raquel is Co-Founder and former Chief Product Officer at Jetstream Africa, a supply chain platform simplifying export logistics for African agriculture suppliers, and Co-Founder and former Managing Partner at Lou Bess?
 Dakar Farmers Market, Senegal’s first farmers market, where she played a vital role in designing a community-focused approach to promoting economic growth for local producers.
 Raquel is also a founding member of the Slow Food International Dakar Convivium and joined the official Senegalese delegation to Terra Madre 2016, a biennial convening of food activists working to establish systems of clean and fair food.

 She serves as adviser to technology startups across East and West Africa, is a former fellow at pan-African tech accelerator MEST Africa, and worked with UNICEF as a Digital Strategy Consultant from 2006-2018.
 Raquel is the Co-Editor of No Tees Please: Why Africa Aid Campaigns #FAIL, a crowdsourced inquiry into the practices of inventing disadvantageous aid campaigns; Curator of TEDxYouthInspire, the first TEDxYouth event on the African continent; and worked as Campaign Manager for Social Media Week Lagos’ #55FORWARD initiative, bringing together ambassadors from fifty-five African nations to discuss how they are using social media to meet the needs of the continent’s rapidly increasing youth population.